chao1224/MoleculeSTM/data/README.md

 - `Editing_data` for zero-shot text-guided (step 2 in editing)
     - `single_multi_property_SMILES.txt` for single-objective, multi-objective, binding-affinity-based, and drug relevance editing
     - `neighbor2drug` for neighborhood searching for patent drug molecules
+    - `ChEMBL_data` for binding editing
 - `MoleculeNet_data` for molecular property prediction

+# Checkpoints Specifications for MoleculeSTM

+We provide the optimal checkpoints at [this Hugging Face link](https://huggingface.co/chao1224/MoleculeSTM).
+Or you can download them by running `python download_checkpoints.py`.